An Alternative Christmas

 Christmas in a campervan?!
 I appreciate it may not be the first thing that springs to mind as Advent approaches.
 Associating it, as we do, with mountains of presents and spending far too much time in the same house with our family.

 Let me get one thing clear.
-Even though I don’t like Will Ferrell, I do like Christmas.
+Although I struggle with certain planet-destroying traditions (see our blog on alternatives to giving stuff at Christmas here), I do like Christmas.
 In fact, I love it.
 I love the decorations, the games, the weird family traditions, the food, the careful wrapping of presents, the equally careless way of opening them.
 And I especially love the mulled wine!
 However, I also like things that are a little bit different.
 And I don’t see why Christmas has to be an exception to that desire to be a little quirky.

 There is a marvellous alternative to the prospect of cooking a five-course dinner for 12 people and watching said festive films which, in my opinion, offers an even better warm, cosy, family focused and cost effective hassle-free and peaceful vibe….Christmas in a campervan!